Why new hires fail? It’s quite common. In fact, one in four new hires leave before their second year on the job. Here are some of the reasons why.

 All in all, finding your groove in a new company and overcoming the inevitable challenges of being the “new guy” or “gal” can be extremely tough.
 A lot is asked of you, but by coming in with a positive attitude, appropriate expectations, and an openness to coaching and self-improvement, you should be just fine.

 Let us know what you think!
 At Clarity Recruitment, we’re always interested in hearing from accounting and finance professionals like yourselves, who are ready for new, exciting opportunities that can take their careers to the next level.
-And be sure to follow us on Twitter (@clarityrecruits) and connect with us on Facebook for more great tips and advice!
+And be sure to follow us on LinkedIn for more great tips and advice!